json-schema-org/json-schema-spec/specs/jsonschema-core.md

 For a full example using these keywords, see {{recursive-example}}.[^6]

-[^6]: The difference between the hyper-schema meta-schema in pre-2019 drafts and an this draft dramatically demonstrates the utility of these keywords.
+[^6]: The differences in the hyper-schema meta-schemas from draft-07 and draft 2019-09 dramatically demonstrates the utility of these keywords.

 #### Schema Re-Use With `$defs` {#defs}